lucasboucher/ffbb-alternative/readme.md

 - Iconoir: https://iconoir.com

 # TODO
+- Parameters update
-- Parameters with storage for selected team
+    - storage for selected team and config data
     - Modal when clicking on parameter icon button
     - Dev Mode button link
+- Time update
     - Sorting charts and all fixtures by date or by matchday (with ./team settings button)
+    - Sort automatically next matchday fixtures by date
     - Print 6 last and next fixtures by time (with matchday indicator)

 ## Bugs
 - Down arrow icon non clickable -> z-index ? see radio button hint...

 ## Improvements
-- Yellow/orange color for team page
 - Sort an array teams by rank (and not by default) for display ranking
 - New server scheduling system (CRON ?)
 - Beter JS organization (ternary operator, setAttribute(), ...)
-- Sort automatically next matchday fixtures by date

 # Notes
 - re.sub()